ldtteam/MinecoloniesWiki/source/workers/cook.md

   </div>
 </div>

-Welcome to the Cook’s Information Site.

-The Cook is the most important part of the your Colony's food production.
-The Cook will make steak, pork chops, baked potatoes, cooked fish, etc. to provide for all your workers' food needs.
-The Cook will be making all of it in the furnace, provided that the [Deliveryman](../workers/deliveryman) (or yourself) give it all the raw ingredients to do it.
-You can "teach" the cook simple 2 x 2 recipes as well.
-The Cook will also require **_fuel_** for the furnace, on the second page of the Restauront's Hut blcok, you can select what the cook uses for fuel so the deliveryman will provide it.
+The Cook is the most important part of the your colony's food production.
+The Cook will make steak, pork chops, baked potatoes, cooked fish, etc. to provide for all your citizens' food needs.
+If a citizen is hungry, they will come to the Restaurant and the Cook will give them some food.
+The Cook will make everything in their furnace(s), provided that a [Deliveryman](../workers/deliveryman) (or a player) gives them all the raw ingredients and fuel to do it.
+You can teach the Cook simple 2 x 2 recipes as well.

-Click here for full information about the [Restaurant Hut](../buildings/restaurant) block and using your [Building Tool](../items/buildingtool).
-Once the hut block is placed and the Cook will be automatically assigned (or you can manually assign one with the best [Traits](../systems/workerinfo) for a Cook if you changed this in the settings tab in the [Town Hall's GUI](../../source/buildings/townhall).

-You now officially have a Cook, **CONGRATULATIONS!**

-**Hint:** You should think about upgrading the Restaurant so that the worker can make more cooked food at a faster pace.